maurymarkowitz/OpenNEC/doc/OpenNEC file format.md

 Introduction
 ------------

-OpenNEC, or onec for short, is an implementation of the Numerical Electromagnetics Code ("NEC") system for simulating antennas.
+OpenNEC, or oNEC for short, is an implementation of the Numerical Electromagnetics Code ("NEC") system for simulating antennas.
 It is based on a port of the original NEC-2 code converted from Fortran to C, nec2c, writen by Neoklis Kyriazis.
 OpenNEC extends nec2c in a number of ways.

 NEC systems use text files known as "decks" to exchange design information between antenna simulator programs using the NEC-2 and NEC-4 programs, or compatible systems like nec2c, 4nec2, MININEC, and many others.
 The OpenNEC file format is an extended version of the *de facto* NEC file format, adding a small number of new features and more clearly specifying some formerly ill-defined entries.

-The onec file format adds a feature that allows the format to be arbitrarily extended without effecting the underlying NEC data.
-It also defines simple rules for converting an onec file into a pure NEC file.
-A program implementing onec can read any NEC file, and any NEC-compatible program can read a converted onec file with no loss of information.
+The oNEC file format adds a feature that allows the format to be arbitrarily extended without effecting the underlying NEC data.
+It also defines simple rules for converting an oNEC file into a pure NEC file.
+A program implementing oNEC can read any NEC file, and any NEC-compatible program can read a converted oNEC file with no loss of information.

-In short, the onec file format is a clearly defined, human readable, highly compatible, and easily extensible version of the original NEC format.
+In short, the oNEC file format is a clearly defined, human readable, highly compatible, and easily extensible version of the original NEC format.

 Background
 ----------